andy-man/ps5-wee-tools/README.md

 * Multy files compare
 * Pack / Unpack 2BLS files

-Don't use if you don't understant what is it for!
+Don't use if you don't understand what is it for!

 ## Credits